MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 To securely integrate your systems with Fraud Protection, you obtain an Azure Active Directory token and provide it in the header of each API call.
 Below information is needed to obtain a token:

 > [!NOTE]
 > Access tokens have a limited lifespan of 60 minutes.
-It is recommended that you cache and reuse a token until it gets close to expiring, at which time you can get a new access token.
+It's recommended that you cache and reuse a token until it gets close to expiring, at which time you can get a new access token.

 ### Required-IDs and information

 - **Environment URI** - The URIs for your sandbox or production environment appear on the **Configuration** tab of the **API Management** page in the Fraud Protection portal.
 - **Directory (tenant) ID** - The Directory ID is the globally unique identifier (GUID) for a tenant's domain in Azure.
 It appears in the Azure portal and on the **Configuration** tab of the **API Management** page in the Fraud Protection portal.
-- **Application (client) ID** - This identifies the Azure AD app you've created for calling APIs.
+- **Application (client) ID** - This ID identifies the Azure AD app you've created for calling APIs.
 Get the ID from the **Real-time APIs** confirmation screen or find it later in the Azure portal under **App registrations**.
 There will be one ID for each app you created.
 - **Certificate thumbprint or secret** - Get the thumbprint or secret from the Real-time APIs confirmation screen.
 - **Instance ID** - The instance ID is the globally unique identifier (GUID) for your environment in Fraud Protection.
 It appears in the **Integration** tile on the Fraud Protection dashboard.

 ### Code samples providing examples of acquiring a token with your certificate or secret

 The following C# code samples provide examples of acquiring a token with your certificate or secret.
 Replace the placeholders with your specific information.
-For both of these C# samples, you'll need to import the following [Microsoft.Identity.Client NuGet package](https://www.nuget.org/packages/Microsoft.Identity.Client/).
+For both of the C# samples, you'll need to import the [Microsoft.Identity.Client NuGet package](https://www.nuget.org/packages/Microsoft.Identity.Client/).

 For samples in other languages, see https://aka.ms/aaddev.